71. In God’s appearing in the flesh, why doesn’t He appear as a great or imposing image?

 He is merely working in the flesh, not intentionally asking for man to exalt the greatness and holiness of His flesh.
-He is simply showing man the wisdom of His work and all the authority He wields.
+He is merely showing man the wisdom of His work and all the authority He wields.
 Therefore, even though He has an outstanding humanity, He makes no announcements, and focuses only on the work that He should do.
-You should know why it is that God became flesh yet does not boast of or testify to His normal humanity, and instead simply carries out the work that He wishes to do.
-This is why you see only the being of divinity in God become flesh, simply because He never proclaims His being of humanity for man to emulate. … God conquers man through His work alone (that is, work unattainable to man).
-He does not impress man or make all mankind adore Him, but simply instills in man a feeling of reverence for Him or makes man aware of His inscrutability.
-There is no need for God to impress man.
-All He needs is for you to revere Him once you have witnessed His disposition.
+You should know why it is that God became flesh and yet does not publish forth or testify to His normal humanity, but instead simply carries out the work that He wishes to do.
+Therefore, all that you can see from the incarnate God is what He divinely is; this is simply because He never proclaims what He humanly is for man to emulate. … God conquers man through His work alone (that is, work unattainable to man); there is no question of His being admired by man, or making man adore Him.
+All He does is to instill in man a feeling of reverence for Him or a sense of His unfathomability.
+God has no need of impressing man; all He needs is for you to revere Him once you have witnessed His disposition.

 from “The Mystery of the Incarnation (2)” in The Word Appears in the Flesh